 SeeLevel II Tank Monitor

-When I need a tank monitor, this is always my go-to choice.
-It works on a variety of different RVs and provides accurate readings.
+When I need a water tank monitor, this is always my go-to choice.
+It works on a variety of different RVs and provides accurate tank level readings.
 Best of all, it’s easy to read, and I can customize it to the specifications that I need.
 It’s pretty straightforward to assemble, too, but it works best if your RV has three holding tanks: fresh, black, and gray.

 One of the drawbacks is that it won’t work on a metal surface, so you need to be sure you have plastic or poly.
 It sometimes has trouble syncing with certain vehicles, so it’s a good idea to contact the manufacturer to ensure yours will work.
 And, while assembly may be decently easy, installation is occasionally a challenge.